What is the difference between a Registered Clinical Counsellor and a Registered Psychologist?

 To learn more about confidentiality, consult with your therapist or lawyer.

 What are the fees and how do I pay?

-Fees are based on the type of therapist (i.e. Clinical Counsellor or Psychologist) and the length of the session.
+Fees are based on the type of therapist, type of therapy and the length of the session.
 For more information on fees and coverage by health plans, visit our Fees page.
-Before each session, our Admin staff will collect payment in the form of credit card, cash or cheque.
+Before each session, our Admin staff will collect payment.
+Payment methods accepted are Visa, Mastercard, American Express, Visa Debit, Mastercard Debit and E-Transfer.
+We do not accept cash, cheques nor Interac.
 Most clients choose to provide a credit card with authorization to charge it for all services, including sessions, correspondence, report reviews or other consultations.

 Do you accept ICBC, WorkSafe BC or other third party claims?

 While a number of our therapists are approved providers for several third parties, you must have an approved claim and authorization to attend counselling prior to setting up your first appointment.
 Please provide this information to our Front Desk when you call for an appointment.